FAIMS/faims-android/README.md

 This code is licensed under the GNU GPL v3 license - see LICENSE.txt

 This project has been funded by the National eResearch Collaboration Tools and Resources (NeCTAR) eResearch Tools scheme, the Australian Research Council, and the state of New South Wales Research Attraction and Acceleration Program (RAAP).
-See https://www.faims.edu.au for other supporters.
+See faims.edu.au for a complete list of supporters.